rsyncOSX/RsyncUIdocs/content/post/Built.md

 ### Storyboard for the sheetviews

-And for every UI component within a storyboard it is requiered to manually bind it to Swift code.
+And for every UI component within a storyboard it is requiered to manually bind it.
 And then there are constraints to control where UI components are placed and position when the UI is resized.

 {{< figure src="/images/Xcode/storyboard2.png" alt="" position="center" style="border-radius: 8px;" >}}